Junna-Kawasaki/EBL_2020/EBL_reconstruction/README.md

 ## Scripts
 1. **EBL_reconstruction.py**
 Because most EBLs were detected as fragmented sequences due to mutations occurring after integration, we reconstructed EBL sequences by concatenating sequences using this script.

+## Data
+There is a fasta file containing reconstructed EBL amino acid sequences in "EBL_reconstructed_seq.zip".